SurveyMonkey/public_api_docs/includes/_overview.md

 ##Authentication

-<aside class="notice">We've updated our authentication flow and are no longer using Mashery.
+<aside class="notice">We've updated our authentication and are no longer using Mashery.
 We now generate a unique client id that is not your Mashery username, and have removed the use of API keys.
-If you are registering a new app or refreshing your credentials you should follow the [NEW Authentication flow](#NEW-Authentication).
-Existing authentication credentials combining a Mashery username and an API key will continue to work as outlined in the [OLD Authentication](#OLD-Authentication).</aside>
+If you are registering a new app or refreshing your credentials you should follow the <a href="https://developer.surveymonkey.com/api/v3/#new-authentication">NEW Authentication flow</a>.
+If you created your app before Nov 1st, 2017, your existing credentials will continue to work as outlined in the <a href="https://developer.surveymonkey.com/api/v3/#old-authentication">OLD Authentication</a> as long as you don't refresh them in our developer portal.</aside>

 The SurveyMonkey API supports OAuth 2.0.